gautammanak1/Data-Summarization-fetchai-daytona/README.md

 python3 agent.py
 ```

 - The agent starts on port `8000` with a mailbox enabled.
-Send a `ChatMessage` containing your data file URL from another uAgent or an integration that speaks the uAgents chat protocol.
+Send a `ChatMessage` containing your data file URL or raw CSV/JSON from another uAgent or an integration that speaks the uAgents chat protocol.
+- If `ASI_API_KEY` is set, the agent will include an LLM-generated summary along with the preview URL.

 ## Supported Data Sources